larryngton2/Yuri/README.md

    - Use classpath of module: `Yuri.main`
    - Make sure working directory has `\run` or `/run` at the end of it!
 4. Run the client.

+## Disclamer

+Multiple other hacked client source code snippets were legally used in the making of this client.

+The Yuri development team provides a smooth and clean cheating experience.
+All code quality is guaranteed but not completely solidified to be considered "original."

+If you encounter any bugs please make an issue with what the issue is and how to replicate this bug.

 ## Contributing